RedisLabs/redisraft/docs/Deployment.md

 The memory limit for the in-memory Raft log cache.

 RedisRaft keeps an in-memory cache of the most recent Raft log entries.
-The behavior of RedisRaft when the cache reaches the max cache size depends on whether RedisRaft is using a persistent Raft log.

-#### Persistent Raft Log
 Once the in-memory log cache reaches the specified limit, the cluster evicts older entries from the in-memory log (since these entries also exist in the Raft log file).

-#### In-memory Mode
-Once the in-memory log cache reaches the specified limit, the cluster compacts the in-memory log.

 *Default*: 8000000 (8MB)

 ### `raft-log-fsync`

 Determines if Raft log file writes must be synced.
-See [Disabling fsync](#disabling-fsync) for more information.
+See [FSync Control](#fsync-control) for more information.

 Valid values for this setting are *yes* and *no*.